joolstorrentecalo/gitlab-foss/doc/user/infrastructure/clusters/connect/new_gke_cluster.md

 # Create a Google GKE cluster

+INFO:
+Every new Google Cloud Platform (GCP) account receives [$300 in credit](https://console.cloud.google.com/freetrial), and in partnership with Google, GitLab is able to offer an additional $200 for new GCP accounts to get started with the GitLab integration with Google Kubernetes Engine.
+[Follow this link](https://cloud.google.com/partners?pcn_code=0014M00001h35gDQAQ&hl=en#contact-form)
+and apply for credit.

 Learn how to create a new cluster on Google Kubernetes Engine (GKE) through [Infrastructure as Code (IaC)](../../index.md).
 This process uses the Google and Kubernetes Terraform providers create GKE clusters.
 You connect the clusters to GitLab by using the GitLab agent for Kubernetes.

-NOTE:
-Every new Google Cloud Platform (GCP) account receives [$300 in credit](https://console.cloud.google.com/freetrial), and in partnership with Google, GitLab is able to offer an additional $200 for new GCP accounts to get started with the GitLab integration with Google Kubernetes Engine.
-[Follow this link](https://cloud.google.com/partners?pcn_code=0014M00001h35gDQAQ&hl=en#contact-form)
-and apply for credit.

 **Prerequisites:**